Amorelli-Matthew/PlantPal/WIRING_GUIDE.md

 - **Buttons not working**: Verify pull-up resistors (internal, no external needed)
 - **Sensors reading 0**: Check power and GND connections
 - **Stepper motor not moving**: Verify power supply and pin connections
+- **Fan motor not turning on**:
+  - Check transistor Base is connected to pin 31 via 1kΩ resistor
+  - Verify transistor Emitter is connected to GND
+  - Check fan motor power supply is connected (positive to fan +, negative to GND)
+  - Verify fan motor negative is connected to transistor Collector
+  - Test transistor by manually connecting pin 31 to 5V (should turn fan ON)
+  - If using a PNP transistor instead of NPN, the logic would need to be inverted

 ---